ajauwena/Bioinformatics_Projects/Aligning_Burbot_Reads_to_Reference_Genomes/README.md

 ### 1. Bash Scripts

-There are two Bash scripts included in this repository.
+The Bash scripts included in this repository are as follows:

 #### aligner.sh